Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: RIS-aided Multiple-Antenna NOMA Networks: Joint Active and Passive Beamformer Design

-A possible implementation of the centralized RIS enabled design is illustrated Fig. \ref{centralized}, where the users are partitioned into several clusters \emph{enabled} by the passive beamformer at one centrally deployed RIS.
-The proposed centralized design for the cluster based RIS-NOMA strategy is appealing for the case when there are no direct links between the BS and the users or when the direct links are highly correlated (e.g., in mmWave communications).
-In these scenarios, it is impossible to carry out user clustering through active beamforming at the BS, and the additional passive beamformer provided by the RIS comes to the rescue.
-Nevertheless, in the centralized design, an extremely large number of RIS reflection elements may be required to realize a high passive array gain for user clustering.
-Furthermore, the passive beamformer design requires the accurate instantaneous channel state information (CSI) of the entire network, which is non-trivial to obtain, especially when the numbers of users and reflection elements are large.
-Therefore, robust beamformer design for imperfect CIS is a promising research direction.
+A possible implementation of the centralized RIS-enabled design is illustrated Fig. \ref{centralized}, where the users are partitioned into several clusters \emph{enabled} by the passive beamformer at one centrally deployed RIS.
+The proposed centralized design for the cluster-based RIS-NOMA strategy is appealing for the case when there is no direct link between the BS and the users or when the BS-user links are highly correlated (e.g., in mmWave communications).
+In these scenarios, it is impossible to perform user clustering via the active beamformer at the BS, and the additional passive beamformer provided by the RIS comes to the rescue.
+Fig. \ref{result_center} compares the performance of the centralized RIS-enabled cluster-based NOMA strategy with two baseline schemes for a mmWave communication system~\cite{Zuo}, where the direct BS-user link is assumed to be blocked.
+As can be observed, the proposed centralized RIS-enabled cluster-based NOMA scheme outperforms the baseline ZF-based and OMA-based schemes.
+As the number of RIS elements increases, the RIS gain for the NOMA scheme is more pronounced than the gains for the ZF and OMA schemes.
+This result underscores the advantages of the proposed centralized RIS-enabled cluster-based NOMA scheme.
+Nevertheless, in the centralized design, an extremely large number of RIS elements may be required to realize a high passive array gain for user clustering.
+Furthermore, the passive beamformer design requires accurate instantaneous channel state information (CSI) of the entire network, which is non-trivial to obtain, especially when the number of users and the number of RIS elements are large.
+Therefore, the robust joint active and passive beamformer design for imperfect CSI is a promising research direction.